buerokrata/Public-review-Unit-of-Measure-guidelines/UoM guidelines.md

 |BASE_REF_AREA| Base reference area|CL_AREA| Reference area used as the base of an index number.| EU, OECD,<br>US|

 ### (Narrow) Unit of measure

-The UNIT_MEASURE concept in Table 1 is often the only component to describe the full Unit of measure, but when other dimensions or attributes contribute to the full unit of measure, this concept is meant to capture the most important, core part of it and we often refer to it as the ‘narrow’ unit of measure in the data model.
-The simplest but most frequently used extension is the addition of a Unit multiplier in which case the ‘full’ unit of
-measure: USD, millions is represented as a combination of two concepts the ‘narrow’ unit of measure: USD and the unit multiplier: millions.
+The UNIT_MEASURE concept in _Table 1_ is often the only component to describe the full Unit of measure, but when other dimensions or attributes contribute to the full unit of measure, this concept is meant to capture the most important, core part of it and we often refer to it as the ‘narrow’ unit of measure in the data model.
+The simplest but most frequently used extension is the addition of a Unit multiplier in which case the ‘full’ unit of measure: 'USD, millions' is represented as a combination of two concepts the ‘narrow’ unit of measure: 'USD' and the unit multiplier: 'millions'.

 ### Currency

 Currency codes are often part of the narrow unit of measure code-list, yet there are two well identified modelling use cases when the separate representation of currency (concept and codelist) is needed.

 1. When currency is used as a denomination currency (and not as a valuation currency) it has no impact on the unit of measure
 2. If the currency is used for valuation, there are two distinct data modelling variations.

 One modelling variant relies on a dedicated currency concept and code-list.
 It offers a  richer structure and it is particularly useful when the cube contains quantities in both national currency and converted into a single currency to facilitate cross country comparisons.
 When the data is in national currency, it should be represented such that: